-- (a) Bird hazing occurs April 25 through July 24. - (b) Double shifts (12 hours per day) are used during the period of the greatest bird activity, April 25 through July 10, 6 days per week. - (c) Boat hazing is also used from May 2 through July 10, for 10 hours per day, 3 days per week (except Sundays).
+- a) Bird hazing occurs from April 23 through July 22 for 12 hours per day, 6 days per week and 8 hours per day on Sundays. - b) Boat hazing is also used from April 30 through July 8, for 10 hours per day, 3 days per week (except Sundays). - c) Hazing crews may at their discretion deploy limited lethal take of gulls and cormorants, particularly if hazing by itself loses its effectiveness.

-- (d) Hazing crews may at their discretion deploy limited lethal take of gulls and cormorants, particularly if hazing by itself loses its effectiveness. - (e) Project personnel may deploy a limited number of propane cannons and electronic bird alarms from time-to-time, typically early in the season. - (f) Overhead avian deterrent wires are located along the powerhouse tailrace. - (g) The sprinkler system on the juvenile fish bypass outfall and associated plumbing and electrical supply were lost during higher flows in 2019.
-Deterrent lasers and bird calls are currently being used to reduce avian predators at the outfall pipe.
+- d) Project personnel may deploy a limited number of propane cannons and electronic bird alarms from time-to-time, typically early in the season. - e) Overhead avian deterrent wires are located along the powerhouse tailrace. - f) The sprinkler system on the juvenile fish bypass outfall and associated plumbing and electrical supply were lost during higher flows in 2019.
+Deterrent lasers, long range acoustic device (LRAD), and bird calls are currently being used to reduce avian predators at the outfall pipe.